China cuts bureaucracy for investment

 “Authorities should not interfere with the independence of companies in making investment decisions, and not arbitrarily delay approval deadlines,” the National Development and Reform Commission said in a statement on its website.

-It also said the government’s approval process and decision should be publicized to improve disclosure and allow for greater supervision from the public.
+It also said the government’s approval process and decision should be publicised to improve disclosure and allow for greater supervision from the public.

 Authorities must clearly state the documents that companies need to facilitate their project applications, it added.